Last Updated on November 15, 2022 by Matt

 The Speedway Leger can fit a lot of scenarios, in fact it fits most scenarios for anyone with a budget of $1000 – $1200.

 It is advertised as a higher-end, luxury scooter, and that’s more than deserved, even though the price doesn’t really reflect that too much.

 Personally, even though it’s obviously high-quality, I would describe the Speedway Leger more as a versatile, all-round scooter that can wear many hats.
 It is feature-rich, strong in performance, great quality, and yet pretty affordable compared to other similar scooters.

 It can be a faithful commute companion, as it provides both great range and ok portability.
 Since the real-world range will be the same as the advertised one, you will get a great long-range scooter if you need one.

 The Speedway Leger is a decent choice for a novice scooter owner, but it’s the perfect choice for an upgrade, or your second scooter.
-The power levels are right in the middle between unsatisfactory and dangerous, and that’s what most of the experienced electric scooter owners are looking for.
+The power levels are right in the middle between unsatisfactory and dangerous, and that’s what most experienced electric scooter owners are looking for.

 Finally, anyone looking for a great hobby scooter, for fun cruises and tours, a scooter that will not ruin the joy by breaking down in the first week, can be confident that the Speedway Leger is a great choice.